Holusion/eCorpus/en/_posts/2025-04-05-collectionchalons.md

 tags: [education]
 server: "https://ecorpus.holusion.com"
 scene: "NoceDeCana_Puzzle"
+excerpt: "Known for its collegiate church listed as a UNESCO World Heritage Site, Notre-Dame-en-Vaux is also renowned for its exceptional collection of medieval sculptures.
+Brought to light by Sylvia and Léon Pressouyre between 1963 and 1976, these remnants of a former cloister, now disappeared, bear witness to the transition between Romanesque and Gothic art in the 12th century.
+As part of an ambitious digital restoration project, the Cloister Museum of Notre-Dame-en-Vaux is reopening with an enriched eCorpus database featuring a new collection, where you can admire unprecedented reconstructions of the most iconic pieces among the masterpieces of Châlons-en-Champagne."
 ---
 <p>
 <b>Known for its collegiate church listed as a UNESCO World Heritage Site, Notre-Dame-en-Vaux</b> is also renowned for its exceptional collection of medieval sculptures.
 Brought to light by Sylvia and Léon Pressouyre between 1963 and 1976, these remnants of a former cloister, now disappeared, bear witness to the transition between Romanesque and Gothic art in the 12th century.
 As part of an ambitious digital restoration project, the Cloister Museum of Notre-Dame-en-Vaux is reopening with an enriched eCorpus database featuring a new collection, where you can admire unprecedented reconstructions of the most iconic pieces among the masterpieces of Châlons-en-Champagne.
 </p>

 <img style="object-position: 70% 0;" src="/assets/img/post/chalons_tablette.jpg" class="fluid"
     alt="View of a tablet displaying an eCorpus scene in the Notre-Dame-en-Vaux Museum">

 <section class="section">
     <div class="section">